Beee4life/acf-city-selector/README.md

 This plugin is not 100% finished yet.
 It won't break anything but be on the look out, just in case.

-The default country setting only works for the following situations:
+The default country setting works for the following situations:
 * in a single field
 * in a repeater field
 * in a group